McMasterRS/ws_web-design-guide/outline.md

 - Style common interactive UI elements like buttons, speed dials and file input widgets
 - Modify web application components to scale properly on small screen devices
 - Evaluate your website for AODA compliance using the WAVE tool and fix common accessibility errors
+- Design and implement accessible focus indicators for common MUI components

 ## Table of Content